Bamkrittaya/FirstSHMUPGame/AngelAndWitches-ExecutedGame/README.md

   - _"Shooting Sound"_ by Unity Asset Store.
   - _Sound Effect by Universfield_ and _Sound Effect by Rusu Gabriel_ from Pixabay.

+#sharedassets1.assets.resS
+unzip it and put it under the "SpaceShooter_Data" folder